-What is your trigger for larviciding operations? (check all that apply) Best professional judgment Historical records Larval dip counts - please list trigger for application: Other (please describe): Comments: Please attach a map of your service area (or a website link to that map). www.norfolkcountymosquito.org/service-request/ ADULT MOSQUITO CONTROL: If you have a larval mosquito control program, please fill out the section below, else skip ahead to the next section Describe the purpose of this program: When larviciding is not a viable option (example: Coquillettidia perturbans) and/or when adult mosquito populations reach levels which are either bothersome to residents and/or a public health concern is realized, targeted adulticiding applications are used.
+Larval dip counts - please list trigger for application: any larvae found

+Other (please describe):

+Please attach a map of your service area (or a website link to that map). www.norfolkcountymosquito.org/service-request/

+ADULT MOSQUITO CONTROL:

+If you have a larval mosquito control program, please fill out the section below, else skip ahead to the next section.

+Describe the purpose of this program: When larviciding is not a viable option (example: Coquillettidia perturbans) and/or when adult mosquito populations reach levels which are either bothersome to residents and/or a public health concern is realized, targeted adulticiding applications are used.
 NCMCD makes decisions to use adulticides based on evaluations of the risks of EEE or WNv transmission to humans in collaboration with MDPH or based on evaluations of the nuisance level that residents report to NCMCD.
 NCMCD also bases decisions to adulticide on mosquito surveillance (trap counts), field crew observations and after careful analysis of predicted local weather conditions.

 What is the time frame for this program?
+May through October

-June through September Describe the types of areas where you use this program: ULV applications can be conducted anywhere the trucks can access, though mostly on paved streets in residential neighborhoods.
+Describe the types of areas where you use this program: ULV applications can be conducted anywhere the trucks can access, though mostly on paved streets in residential neighborhoods.
 Barrier applications are conducted on municipal properties that the public utilizes and where the public may be at risk, such as schools, public parks, and athletic fields.

-Do you use: Aerial applications Portable applications Truck applications Other (please list): Comments: For each weed interest interest into the name FDA # and application veto(s).
+Do you use: Aerial applications Portable applications Truck applications Other (please list): Comments:

-For each product used, please list the name, EPA #, and application on rate(s): --- -------------
+For each product used, please list the name, EPA #, and application rate(s):

-Product Name EPA# Application Application Total finished Rate(s) Method product applied Zenivex E4 2724-807 1.0 oz/acre Truck mounted ULV 1,003.82 gal Mavrik 2724-478 0.1oz/gal/10 Truck mounted 270 oz Perimeter 00 sq. ft. sprayer
+Product Name EPA # Application Application Total finished Rate(s) Method product applied Zenivex E4 2724-807 1.0 oz/acre Truck mounted ULV 1083.27 gallons Mavrik 2724-478 0.1oz/gal/10 Truck mounted 134 gallons Perimeter 00 sq. ft. sprayer